University Professor and Elis and Signe Olsson Professor of Business Administration

 BA, Duke University; PhD, Washington University

-Before coming to the Darden School, Freeman taught at the University of Minnesota and the Wharton School.
+Before coming to the Darden School, Freeman taught at the University of Minnesota and the University of Pennsylvania Wharton School.
 His book, Managing for Stakeholders: Survival, Reputation and Success, was published in 2007 by Yale University Press.
-His new book is Stakeholder Theory: The State of the Art, published by Cambridge University Press in early 2010.
+His book Stakeholder Theory: The State of the Art was published by Cambridge University Press in 2010.
 He is the author or editor of more than 20 volumes in the areas of stakeholder management, business strategy and business ethics as well as more than 100 articles in a wide variety of publications.
 At its 2010 annual meeting, the Society for Business Ethics gave its “Outstanding Contributions to Scholarship Award” to Freeman, noting that there were more than 12,000 citations to his work on stakeholder theory.

 Freeman is perhaps best known for his award-winning book Strategic Management: A Stakeholder Approach, originally published in 1984 and reprinted 2010 by Cambridge University Press, in which he suggests that businesses build their strategy around their relationships with key stakeholders.
 In 2008, Freeman received an honorary doctorate (Doctor Honoris Causa) from Universidad Pontificia Comillas in Spain for his work on stakeholder theory and business ethics.
 He has received a number of awards for teaching excellence from the Wharton School, Carlson School of Management at the University of Minnesota and the Darden School.
 In 1993, he was chosen for the Outstanding Faculty Award by the Darden student body; in 2001, he was honored by the World Resources Institute and the Aspen Institute with a Pioneer Award for Lifetime Achievement; and in 2005, he received the Outstanding Faculty Award from the Virginia State Council on Higher Education.

 In the News